-Accurate, up-to-date job descriptions, classifications and position frameworks provide the backbone for a successful talent management strategy.
+Accurate and up-to-date job descriptions, classifications, and position frameworks provide the backbone for a successful talent management strategy.
 But over time, they become difficult to maintain, especially in the ever-changing world of higher education.

-Using Positions— PeopleAdmin’s higher education-specific position management solution — Montana State accurately tracks and manages those changes over time, improving recruiting, tenure-review and performance evaluation processes.
+Using Position Management—PeopleAdmin’s higher education-specific position management solution—Montana State accurately tracks and manages those changes over time, improving recruiting, tenure-review, and performance evaluation processes.

-“The great thing about Positions is that all of those changes are documented and time-stamped,” Ann explained.
+“The great thing about [Position Management] is that all of those changes are documented and time-stamped,” Ann explained.

-Because Positions keeps track of all position description versions, human resources and hiring managers can strategically approach recruiting needs when backfilling a recently vacated position.
+Because Position Management keeps track of all position description versions, human resources and hiring managers can strategically approach recruiting needs when backfilling a recently vacated position.

 The ability to easily access the original position description also improves the tenure-review process.

-“It’s very important to see why a professor was originally hired during the tenure-review process, and Positions makes it easy to store and access that information electronically,” Ann said.
+“It’s very important to see why a professor was originally hired during the tenure-review process, and Position Management makes it easy to store and access that information electronically,” Ann said.

 Staff and their supervisors also appreciate how easy access to an electronic job description improves the performance evaluation process.

 “It’s great that supervisors have a job description to go back to so they can ensure they’re reviewing their employees based on the right criteria,” Ann said.
 “And if an employee’s responsibilities change mid-year, the employee can log in, see the updates and ensure they’re fulfilling the right duties.”